Model UML Classes in draw.io

 Why Model UML with draw.io?

 Draw.io makes UML modeling straightforward.
 It’s free, which is perfect when starting out.
 The tool provides an extensive set of UML elements.
-I can quickly create class diagrams, define attributes, and visualize relationships.
+I can quickly create a class diagram, define attributes, and visualize relationships.
 The interface is user-friendly, and the learning curve is minimal.
 For me, the best part is the real-time collaboration.
 I can share diagrams with teammates and refine models together.
 This makes draw.io a powerful tool for UML modeling.

 Classes versus Objects